mateushleonardi/coin-promoting-app/README.md

 # Coin Promotion WebApp for CoinProperty 💎✨

 This project, developed by **CoinProperty**, is designed to integrate **blockchain governance** with real estate token promotion.
 It enables decentralized decision-making and incentivized participation.
-The frontend should be built with **Next.js** and **TypeScript**, ensuring a seamless connection between smart contracts and an intuitive user interface.

 ---